my-13/VR-attention/README.md

 Prefabs for any object that will be summoned.
 Incldues grab-able items, and the check-mark

 ## Builds
 Currently, builds do not work.
-They are built, but potentially due to reading files, there is a lack of a procedure file for the build.
-This can potentially be fixed using Unity's IO file reader instead of C#'s system IO
+Builds can compile, but results in file reading errors due to my lack of understanding of Unity's File System.

+## Running
+To run the study, have the participant calibrate the eye tracking hardware.
+From the Lobby, select Settings.
+Select Inputs > Eye tracker.
+Make sure Eye tracker is turned on, and has a consistent connection.
+Select **Calibrate** and follow the onscreen instructions to complete the calibration process.
+Once the participant is calibrated, then the researcher can select a unique particiapnt ID, press the Play button on the MainScene scene, and then ensure the researcher is in the scene.
+Once in the scene, the participant will have a set of instructions that they can read, which will explain the project.

 ## License
 MIT License @ 2024